-Slot machines are among the most popular gambling games in the world.
+Slot machines are among the most popular gambling games in the world, and have a very interesting history.
 Dominating most land-based casinos floors, as well as the pages of their online counterparts, they’ve been a mainstay in the industry for many, many years.
 Most of today’s machines are heavily computerised and use advanced random number generators powered by the very latest processing technology – a far cry from their humble 19th century origins.

 In its most basic, traditional form, a mechanical slot machine requires a player to insert a coin.
 This unlocks a side-handle that when pulled, starts a set of reels spinning.
 These reels are decorated with various symbols and eventually stop in sequence, often from left to right.
 Perforations in small plates contained within the spinning wheels and which correspond with their symbols, trigger a pay-out when they line up in certain combinations.
 Although a relatively straightforward process, for 19th century inventors, devising such a mechanism required a fair amount of toil and tears.

-Things began rather tentatively during the 1870s with counter-top units known as ‘trade stimulators’.
+Things began in the history of the slot machine rather tentatively during the 1870s with counter-top units known as ‘trade stimulators’.
 These often sat next to cash registers at cigar shops or confectionery stores and were there to encourage patrons to indulge in a quick game of chance at the expense of a few more cents.
 Some of them dispensed fruit-flavoured chewing gum with corresponding images on their reels such as the ubiquitous cherry and melon symbols that we still see today.

 The Guessing Bank